seqwalt/ME532_project/README.md

 ## Algorithms: Least Squares (LS), Support Vector Machine (SVM), Neural Network (NN)

-The feature data will be used in LS, SVM and NN classifiers.
+The feature data has been used in LS, SVM and NN classifiers.
 I have used 10-fold cross validation (9 training sets, and 1 test set) to compare the result of Ridge regression, LASSO, SVM and NN.
-The features matrix used for classification uses one-hot encoding for the categorical features and feature scaling to normailize the range of the features.
+The features matrix used for classification uses one-hot encoding for the categorical features and feature scaling to normalize the range of the features.
 The current analysis is in the following table:

 |           | Avg Sq Error | Avg Num Errors | Avg Error Rate | Best Avg λ |
 | --------- | ------------ | -------------- | -------------- | ---------- |